What does it do?

 - people with long term conditions to peers and groups which aid self management

-Touchstone is a partner in three Social Prescribing programmes in West Yorkshire:
+Touchstone is a partner in two Social Prescribing programmes in West Yorkshire:

 - Connect for Health – in South and East Leeds